bethlemmons/Programming-Journey/Python Crash Course/Chapter 5.md

 6. "not" --> a keyword that verifies that the list does not contain a specific value.
 7. "if-else" statements --> allow you to evaluate a condition to something other than just a boolean.
 Is good for situations that evaluate to an either/or solution.
 8. "if-elif-else" statements --> This allows for more than two possible solutions but will stop running if one of the conditions is met before running through the other conditions.
 9. You can create your own alias's for commands.
 This allows you to essentially shorthand common commands that you use in Linux.
-Need to use a "." to title the file in order for it to be hidden.
-EXAMPLE: INSERT INTO o
+Need to use a ".bash_aliases" to title the file in order for it to be hidden.
+EXAMPLE: alias aliasName="command1 -options args | command2 -options args ..."